stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 tradition; the sharers of debased and broken scraps from cults and ceremonies older than mankind.
 Their coherence and definiteness suggested it, and it shewed in the singular suspicion of order which lurked beneath their squalid disorder.
-He had not read in vain such treatises as Miss Murray&rsquo;s   Witch-Cult in Western Europe;   and knew that up to recent years there had certainly survived among peasants and furtive folk a frightful and clandestine system of assemblies and orgies descended from dark religions antedating the Aryan world, and appearing in popular legends as Black Masses and Witches&rsquo; Sabbaths.
+He had not read in vain such treatises as Miss Murray's   Witch-Cult in Western Europe;   and knew that up to recent years there had certainly survived among peasants and furtive folk a frightful and clandestine system of assemblies and orgies descended from dark religions antedating the Aryan world, and appearing in popular legends as Black Masses and Witches' Sabbaths.
 That these hellish vestiges of old Turanian-Asiatic magic and fertility-cults were even now wholly dead he could not for a moment suppose, and he frequently wondered how much older and how much blacker than the very worst of the muttered tales some of them might really be.